rifqanzalbina/AI-Writer/README.md

 Notes:

 1).
-Focus is on writing/generating highly unique, SEO optimized blog content.
+Focus is on writing/generating highly unique, SEO optimized blog content. <br>
 2).
 Models: Openai, gemini, ollama are interesting.
 Minstral API is also worth exploring.
-Cohere API is purpose made.
+Cohere API is purpose made. <br>
 Focus is getting the prompts right.
 Shit in, shit out, irrespective of dollars and cutting edge models.
 Pydantically speakng, Due to experimental nature of prompting, its getting expensive soon enough.
-Gemini is free for now.
+Gemini is free for now. <br>
 3).
 Missing frontend: A smart backend will enable a good frontend.
 WIP, backend.
-So, frontend; coming soon.
+So, frontend; coming soon. <br>
 4).Getting AI agents to 'brainstrom' blog ideas seems more pressing.
-CrewAI seems more straightforward than autogen.
+CrewAI seems more straightforward than autogen. <br>
 5).
-Too Many APIs floating around: The implementation is using tools that dont depend on API keys and rather scrape them.
+Too Many APIs floating around: The implementation is using tools that dont depend on API keys and rather scrape them. <br>
 Duh, scraping wont scale, that is GPT vision based scraping will come in handy.